Promotional film “WILD KENYA” gives a good picture of what the versatile Kenya has to offer.

-Water management, cattle-breeding, ecologically justified laundry amidst rare fresh water tortoise.
+Water management, cattle-breeding, ecologically justified laundry share their space with fresh water tortoise.

 - Water safaris